ngesa254/Liquid-Sigfox-Workshop/Edge/README.md

 ### Technical Tutorials
 - [Beginning Eembedded Eelectronics](https://www.sparkfun.com/tutorials/category/1) - A wide variety of technical tutorials on various EE related skills.

-## Other Lists
+## Other Resources
-- [PwnKitteh/InsanelyCheapElectronics](https://github.com/PwnKitteh/InsanelyCheapElectronics) - A list of cheap electronics from China, that you can use in your projects
+- [HOW TO MEASURE CURRENT CONSUMPTION AND WHY SHOULD YOU DO IT?](https://thekurks.net/blog/2018/1/4/measure-current-consumption) - A tutorial explaining how to measure the current draw of your project, and why it is so important to know / do this.